-- District and school website resources support and challenge student learning and are available at www.isd742.org. - Minnesota Reading Corps provides one-onone support for kindergarten through grade three students. - ADSIS (Alternative Delivery of Specialized Instructional Services) provides additional small group support in reading and math. - iReady uses insights from the iReady Diagnostic, and creates personalized instruction via online lessons and learning games that parallel the work from the iReady comprehensive math curriculum taught in all K-5 classrooms.
+- District and school website resources support and challenge student learning and are available at www.isd742.org. - Minnesota Reading Corps provides one-onone support for students in grade one. - ADSIS (Alternative Delivery of Specialized Instructional Services) provides additional small group support in reading. - iReady uses insights from the iReady Diagnostic and creates personalized instruction via online lessons and learning games that parallel the work from the iReady comprehensive math curriculum taught in all K-5 classrooms.